Treslea Downs and Warleggan circular walk

 A mine near the river at Treveddoe, known as Wheal Whisper, was known to have been worked since at least 1718, initially for tin and later for copper.
 The mine was relatively shallow and was excavated from the surface to create a cavern rather than via surface shafts.
 A system of tramways was used to remove the waste material and also the ore for crushing and then processing on a dressing floor in the valley.
 Waterwheels were used to provide power for raising the ore, crushing it and for pumping water from the deeper areas of the workings into a drainage adit.

 18. Go through the gate and follow the path uphill.
-Continue to where the path crosses a wall with a tree growing across the gap.
+Continue to where the path crosses a wall.

 Primrose seeds are quite large and therefore, due to their weight, don't travel far from the plant.
 This causes a clump of primroses to spread out very slowly over time and means it takes a long time for primroses to colonise new areas.
 This makes large carpets of primroses a very good indicator of ancient woodland where they would have had many hundreds of years to spread out.